Lateral geniculate nucleus: Ipsilateral and contralateral layers

 This description applies to the LGN of many primates, but not all.
 The sequence of layers receiving information from the ipsilateral and contralateral (opposite side of the head) eyes is different in the tarsier.
 Some neuroscientists suggested that "this apparent difference distinguishes tarsiers from all other primates, reinforcing the view that they arose in an early, independent line of primate evolution".

-In visual perception, the right eye gets information from the right side of the world (the right visual field), as well as the left side of the world (the left visual field).
-You can confirm this by covering your left eye: the right eye still sees to your left and right, although on the left side your field of view may be partially blocked by your nose.

 Input

 The LGN receives input from the retina and many other brain structures, especially visual cortex.

 The principal neurons in the LGN receive strong inputs from the retina.
 However, the retina only accounts for a small percentage of LGN input.
 As much as 95% of input in the LGN comes from the visual cortex, superior colliculus, pretectum, thalamic reticular nuclei, and local LGN interneurons.
 Regions in the brainstem that are not involved in visual perception also project to the LGN, such as the mesencephalic reticular formation, dorsal raphe nucleus, periaqueuctal grey matter, and the locus coeruleus.
 The LGN also receives some inputs from the optic tectum (known as the superior colliculus in mammals).
 These non-retinal inputs can be excitatory, inhibitory, or modulatory.